GG Jackson officially decommits from North Carolina

 In June, Jackson added to his resume when he participated in the 2022 FIBA U18 Americas Championship in Tijuana, Mexico.

-If Jackson were to commit to South Carolina, it would give the Gamecock men's basketball program its highest rated recruit in history.
+If Jackson were to commit to South Carolina, it would give the Gamecock men's basketball program its highest rated recruit in history as certainly a massive upgrade in the post from his power forward position.